 Do you need tickets for Puck Fair?

-No — the festival is free to attend, with most events taking place on public streets.
+No — the Puck Fair festival is free to attend, with most events taking place on public streets.
 Expect fair rides to charge small fees.

 ⭐ Enjoy The Puck Fair!

-Puck Fair is truly one of the most unique Irish festivals — a rare blend of ancient tradition, lively street celebrations, and unforgettable local culture.
+Puck Fair is truly one of the most unique Irish festivals — a rare, vibrant blend of ancient tradition, spirited street celebrations, and genuine local culture.

 Feel free to leave a message below or contact us on our socials.